 This report shows the five men arriving at Dublin airport on board an Aer Lingus flight from Dusseldorf.
 With the aid of interpreter Katharina McHugh, one of the seamen Raimund Weisbach, gives his memories of the event and Roger Casement.
 He did not think that the Rising would succeed, and after four days heard that Casement had been captured and that the rebellion had failed.
 Fifty years later he was delighted to be back in Ireland again.

-An RTÉ News report by Mike Burns broadcast on 6 April 1966.
+An RTÉ News report broadcast on 6 April 1966.
 The reporter is Mike Burns.